Home / The Heartbeat House

 Your Support Makes This Possible

-The Heartbeat House is being built with intention, transparency, and a clear plan for long-term operation.
-Donor support enables Heartbeat of Toledo to move from planning to action by funding essential needs, including staffing, household operations, safety systems, and ongoing maintenance.
+Donor support helps Heartbeat of Toledo move from preparation to implementation by funding essential components of the home, including staffing, daily household operations, safety systems, and ongoing maintenance.

-You can make a gift today using our secure donation form.
-Your support directly contributes to the launch and long-term success of The Heartbeat House and helps create a safe, stable place where mothers and their babies can begin their next chapter with confidence.
+Every contribution supports the launch and long-term success of The Heartbeat House, helping create a safe, stable environment where mothers and their babies can begin their next chapter with confidence.